huggingface/transformers/docs/source/add_new_model.rst

 can easily be run in eager mode, it is usually worth the effort to do so.
 There are some important advantages to taking the more difficult road in the beginning:

--  at a later stage when comparing the original model to the hugging face implementation, you can verify automatically for each component individually that the corresponding component of the 🤗 Transformers implementation matches instead of relying on visual comparison via print statements
+-  at a later stage when comparing the original model to the Hugging Face implementation, you can verify automatically for each component individually that the corresponding component of the 🤗 Transformers implementation matches instead of relying on visual comparison via print statements
 -  it can give you some rope to decompose the big problem of porting a model into smaller problems of just porting individual components and thus structure your work better
--  separating the model into logical meaningful components will help you to get a better overview of the model design and thus to better understand the model
+-  separating the model into logical meaningful components will help you to get a better overview of the model's design and thus to better understand the model
-- at a later stage those component-by-component tests help you to ensure that no regression occurs as you continue changing your 🤗 Transformers
+- at a later stage those component-by-component tests help you to ensure that no regression occurs as you continue changing your code

 `Lysandre’s <https://gist.github.com/LysandreJik/db4c948f6b4483960de5cbac598ad4ed>`__ integration checks for ELECTRA gives a nice example of how this can be done.